How to Apply ‘If Greater Than’ Condition In Excel (9 Ways)

 Use Logical Operator to Test ‘If Greater Than’ Condition

-• To apply the logical operator (>) in each cell, repeat the steps or use the AutoFill Handle Tool.
+• Repeat the formula while changing the cell reference or use the AutoFill Handle Tool.

 Use Logical Operator to Test ‘If Greater Than’ Condition